samezarus/gpt_telegram_bot/README.md

 ENV-params:

+    Add params to file ".env"

     BOT_TOKEN - telegram bot token (create with "https://t.me/BotFather")
     OAI_TOKEN - token from openai.com (create in profile)

 Access list:

-    Add to file user-id's for access to bot (each id from a new line)
+    Add to file "witelist.txt" user-id's for access to bot (each id from a new line)

     User-id can be found in "https://t.me/getmyid_bot"